VIRAL OPEN SESSION: THE INFORMALS

 The materials collected from Murmank are played by the artists live using an audiovisual instrument, which produces new unscripted versions with each live performance.

-There will be a Q&A at the end of the performance with Polina, Andreas and local artist, Phonetic who is involved in the project as it takes place in Brighton.
+There will be a Q&A at the end of the performance with Polina, Andreas and local artists Phonetic and Kemastry who are involved in the project as it takes place in Brighton.

 Get your free ticket here: